Unlock Your Optimal Wellness Journey

 I agree to the privacy policy and data handling terms

 Justification: Processing special-category health data is unlawful without explicit, informed consent.
-Making this checkbox mandatory ensures regulatory compliance (GDPR Art.
-9, HIPAA) and protects the organisation from legal penalties while maintaining user trust.
+Making this checkbox mandatory ensures regulatory compliance and protects the organisation from legal penalties while maintaining user trust.

 Overall Mandatory Field Strategy Recommendation